chorankates/h4ck/lg_webOS/README.md

 ```

 aside from the obvious flag running of both HTTP and HTTPS versions of (likely) the same service,
-interested to see that the Chromecast plugged in to the TV is also being exposed on the same IP as the TV.
+interested to see that the Chromecast plugged in to the TV is also being exposed on the same IP as the TV

-since there is an [LG smart TV](TODO) app available for Android/iOS, assuming that there is an API of some sort running on `3000` or `3001`, so:
+since there is an [LG smart TV](http://www.lg.com/us/experience-tvs/smart-tv) app available for [Android](https://play.google.com/store/apps/details?id=com.lge.tv.remoteapps&hl=en)/[iOS](https://itunes.apple.com/us/app/lg-tv-remote/id509979485), assuming that there is an API of some sort running on `3000` or `3001`, so:

 ```
 $ curl http://<device>:3000
 Hello world
 ```

-we see the same response on `3001`, but have to use `-k` as the device uses a self-signed certificate.
+we see the same response on `3001`, but have to use `-k` as the device uses a self-signed certificate

-so, something is there, we just don't know how to talk to it yet.
+so, something is there, we just don't know how to talk to it yet

 ### sniffing